SophiaAtkinson/discord-bot/README.md

 This is what the bot code can do, it can do simple commands, and it can show a status.
-If you want more functionality you can go to [Discord.js Docs](https://discord.js.org) and you can add more.
+If you want more functionality you can go to the [Discord.js Docs](https://discord.js.org) and you can add more.

 **If you want to run/use it**
 you will need to download node.js, *Download the most recent* [Download](https://nodejs.org/en/), and install it. and to make your life easier please download Microsoft Visual Studios Code [Download](https://code.visualstudio.com/)

-then go ahead and click your windows key and type **cmd** and click enter it should open a command prompt, do **CD Desktop**, then do **mkdir code && CD code**.
+then go ahead and click your windows key and type **cmd** and click enter.
+It should open a command prompt, do **CD Desktop**, then do **mkdir code && CD code**.
 Then we will make one more folder, do **mkdir disbot && CD disbot**. do **npm init** and click enter for all, it will say is this ok? (yes) just click enter again. do **code.** what that will do is open Visual Studios Code.
-Now we will be installing the dependencies, to do this do **npm install discord.js --save**. if you see warn don't mind it's ok. if you check Visual Studios Code there will be a new folder called node_modules, you won't need to mess with anything in there.
+Now we will be installing the dependencies, to do this do **npm install discord.js**. if you see warn don't mind it's ok. if you check Visual Studios Code there will be a new folder called node_modules, you won't need to mess with anything in there.

 Before we go any further I need you to make a bot go to [Dev Portal](https://discord.com/developers/applications) and make a bot